 - Quants should pay attention to innovative data suppliers rather than what’s available from the big players (admittedly, we’re biased on this one!)

 - Priority should be given to data sets which are relatively easy to test, in order to expedite one’s exposure to alternative alpha.
 More complex, raw, or unstructured data sets can indeed get you to more diversification and more unique implementations, but at the cost of sitting on your existing factors for longer – so it’s best to start with some low hanging fruit if you’re new to alternative data

 - Quants need to gain comfort with limited history that we often see with alternative data sets.
 We recognize that with many new data sets one is “making a call” subject to limited historical data.
 We can’t judge these data sets by the same criteria of 20-year backtests as we can with more traditional factors, both because the older data simply isn’t there and because the world 20 years ago has little bearing on the crowded quant space of today.
 But the alternative sounds far more risky.

-- In sample and out of sample methodologies might have to change to account for the shorter history and evolving quant landscape; here is one approach to the problem.
+- In sample and out of sample methodologies might have to change to account for the shorter history and evolving quant landscape.

 - Many of the new alphas we find are relatively short horizon compared to their crowded peers; the alpha horizons are often in the 1 day to 2 month range.
 For large-AUM asset managers who can’t be too nimble, using these faster new alphas in unconventional ways such as trade timing or separate faster-trading books can allow them to move the needle with these data sets.
 We’ve seen a convergence to the mid-horizon as quants who run lower-Sharpe books look to juice their returns and higher-frequency quants look for capacity, making the need for differentiated mid-horizon alphas even greater.